 Disk Inventory X misses out on a leading spot because it’s due for an update and because its tree mapping feature can be tricky to adjust to.

-6. OmniDiskSweeper: a technical disk manager for Mac
+6. OmniDiskSweeper: A technical disk manager for Mac

 Like the other apps discussed here, OmniDiskSweeper scans and interprets your hard disk data.
 Unlike the others, it doesn’t visualize that data in any way.

-While it gives users lots of raw information and control, the app also requires a higher level of technical skill than the others to operate.
+While it gives users lots of basic information and control, the app also requires a higher level of technical skill than the others to operate.
 It relies on you, the user, to make decisions about what can be safely deleted.